PMET-public/module-data-install/README.md

 # Magento 2 Data Install Modules
-**Purpose** :  To facilitate the loading of sample data by a series of generic .csv files
+**Purpose** :  To facilitate the loading of sample data by a series of generic .csv files This file is optional.
+If it is not included, the installation defaults will be used

 ## Sites, Stores, Views, Root Category
 This file is used to add and update Stores, Store Views and Root Categories.
-The codes provided in the file are used do determine if a new element will be created or updated.
+The codes provided in the file are used to determine if a new element will be created or updated.

 *File Name* - stores.csv